weihan-01/tp/docs/DeveloperGuide.md

 * 2a.
 Invalid command

     * 2a1.
-AddressBook shows an error message. - "Command format invalid"
+Neighbourly shows an error message. - "Command format invalid"

       Use case resumes at step 2.